All Episodes

 And you look at it, they're a little more socialist than I have a tendency to accept him in my way, but they care.

-Like you said, there's a whole lot of stuff going on there that are governments and things that when you take a good look at it, you realize we're all hiding something.
+Now, this Saddam business, like you said, there was a whole lot of stuff going on there that are governments and things that when you take a good look at it, you realize we're all hiding something.

 Yeah, then they're hiding what we gave them.